-The Greater Norwich Growth Board Joint 5 Year Investment Plan 2023-2028 and Annual Growth Programme 2023/24 includes 6 specific projects that are relevant to South Norfolk.
+The Greater Norwich Growth Board Joint 5 Year Investment Plan 2023-2028 and Annual Growth Programme 2023/24 includes 1 specific projects that is relevant to Broadland.
 Projects directly related to Norwich and Broadland will be separately considered, in terms of EQIA, by those Councils as appropriate.